nodeshift/tutorial/cloud-native/README.md

 The Grafana community provides a large number of pre-created dashboards which are available for download, including some which are designed to display Kubernetes data.

-To install one of those dashboards, expand the **Dashboards** menu on the left sidebard and click on the `+ Import`.
+To install one of those dashboards, expand the **Dashboards** menu on the left sidebar and click on the `+ Import`.

-In the provided panel, enter `1621` into the `Import via Grafana.com` field in order to import dashboard number 1621, press `Load` and the `Import`.
+In the provided panel, enter `1621` into the `Import via Grafana.com` field to import dashboard number 1621, press `Load` and the `Import`.

 **Note**: If `1621` is not recognized, it may be necessary to download the JSON for [1621](https://grafana.com/grafana/dashboards/1621) (select `Download JSON`), and use `Upload JSON` in the Grafana UI.